THE SORGE FAMILY ESTATES

 The 3-hectare vineyard of Château Valentin is just west of Margaux in the commune of Avensan where her grandfather was born.
 Marked by ancient glacial soils deposited from the Pyrenees and the Massif Central, these gravelly soils are Cabernet friendly.
 Valentin is handpicked Cabernet Sauvignon from 57 year-old vines, balanced by Merlot and Petit Verdot (vines approaching 100 years of age).
 In classic Sorge winemaking, fermentation begins in cement vats, and the wine is finished in 2 and 3 year-old barrels, reused from the Château Soussans wine; bottled unfiltered.
 Blackberry and plum preserved with a soft leathery texture and a refined tannin/acid balance.
 Classic Claret that is about as “Back to the Future” as you can get.

 Soussans is the middle sibling of the Sorge Family trio.
 The two-hectare vineyard, located within the Deyrem-Valentin property, is planted equally to Cabernet Sauvignon and Merlot.
-Like the vines of Deyrem, the vines of Soussans are organically farmed and set for Ecocert approval in 2025.
+Like the vines of Deyrem Valentin, the vines of Soussans are organically farmed and set for Ecocert approval in 2025.
 Yes, they are younger vines, but they are not young.
-The 30 year-old+ plantings follow the same routine as Deyrem-Valentin: sorting in the vineyard as well as the winery, fermentation in cement, aging in 1/3 new oak for 12-15 months, fining with egg-whites and bottled unfiltered.
+The 30 year-old+ plantings follow the same routine as Deyrem: Leaf stripping and removal of secondary shoots is carried out at the start of the growing season.
+Cluster thinning for increased exposure of the grapes to promote ripening is also carried out.
+Fruit is hand picked and sorted first in vineyard and then later again in the winery.
+The winemaking is traditional, starting with cold maceration and overpumping with aeration.
+Fermentation is in thermally stable cement cubes, aging in 1/3 new oak for 12-15 months, fining with egg-whites and bottled unfiltered.
 Out of the bottle, Soussans scores a high plush-factor with its lip-gloss of black currant and raspberry, pink peppercorn, and savory charcoal.
+Very fine wine.